How Covid-19 is Sparking New Drinking and Driving Concerns

 But there is a wide range of other negligent behavior behind the wheel that can also significantly increase the risk of a crash.
 That includes speeding, aggressive driving, failing to use signals and texting while driving.

 If you or a loved one has been injured in a car accident caused by a drunk or negligent driver, you have the right to seek compensation from those responsible for the crash.
 Money damages will not undo the accident, but it can ease some of the pain and stress that comes with being involved in a vehicle collision.

 In Colorado, an experienced Denver personal injury lawyer can help you identify those responsible and build the strongest possible case.

 At Levine Law, our Colorado personal injury attorneys combine decades of experience helping people injured in drunk driving and other accidents get the money they deserve.
 We are committed to guiding clients through the legal process with experience and personalized attention.

 We are pleased to serve clients throughout Colorado, including in Denver, Colorado Springs, Ft.
 Collins and Loveland.
-Call us at 303-333-8000 or contact us online to speak with a Denver personal injury lawyer.
+Call us at 303-333-8000 or contact us online to speak with a Denver motor vehicle accident lawyer.